-When you start shooting tethered you first are busy with positioning camera, model, and lighting, and with focussing, balancing the lights and so on.
-In the mean time you take a lot of shots to review the result.
+When you start shooting tethered you first are busy with positioning camera, model, and lighting, and with focusing, balancing the lights and so on.
+In the meantime, you take a lot of shots to review the result.
 This all happens before the actual shoot.

 This results in a lot of images that you have to remove later on.
 And when you change the set, everything starts over again.
 Here the Composition Mode is your help.

 When you enable Composition Mode, incoming captures are stored on top of each other, overwriting the previous test shot.
 If you have a counter set in the Next Capture Naming tool, it does not increase.

 Obviously you should not forget to switch Composition Mode off once the actual shoot starts.
 To help you remember the Composition Mode shows clear signs of a circle with a cross in the Viewer.

 You switch the Composition Mode on/off through the Camera menu > Composition Mode or via the Toolbar.
 You may not find it there because it is not part of the default workspace.
 You can add it or select the Simplified – Tethered Capture workspace via the Window menu > Workspace.